curtwelch/RoboND-Rover-Project/writeup.md

 Seeing multiple rocks at the same time can cause problems (endles loop of swtiching between the two).
 And a few of the configurations of the rocks were obvoiusly set up to test just that problem by placing rocks on either side of the path.
 My code deals with that by picking the "nearest" rock pixel it sees, to focus on, and by not changing it's focus, for this 4 second "memory" span, even if the first rock is lost site of, and a second rock shows up.
 This is a simple solution to the more complex prob lem of tryign to tack the lcoation of multiple rocks.
 My code makes no attempt to track multiple rocks at the same time.
 It tracks only one.

-But with this 4-second focus window, the rover will likely get close to the rock it locked onto, and not be tempted to go after the other, once the 4-second window is up, and it must pick the "closest" rock agin.
-In generla, this seemed to soolve the prbpem.
-Though the rover might bounce back and forth between two or three roks for a bit, it will end up approaching one, and grab it, and not get stuck in an endless focus loop.
+But with this 4-second focus window, the rover will likely get close to the rock it locked onto, and not be tempted to go after the other, once the 4-second window is up, and it must pick the "closest" rock again.
+In general, this seemed to solve the problem.
+Though the rover might bounce back and forth between two or three rocks for a bit, it will end up approaching one, and grab it, and not get stuck in an endless focus loop.

 I have no code to catch such a loop, so if it did get stuck in such a loop looking at two rocks, my rover would not free itself from that loop.